 The fourth phase of field sampling to investigate data gaps is complete.
 The four activities described in the FSP IV Work Plan have been completed.
 The final investigation report was approved by DTSC on April 22, 2016.
 PCBs found in the EPA Meadow North were further investigated in November 2017, and the results are provided in a June 2018 sampling summary.
 In August 2018, EPA approved a TSCA PCB risk-based removal action of the EPA North Meadow soil piles.
-Plans and Specifications for the removal action are being finalized for submittal to DTSC and EPA.
+The remvoal action is scheduled to start on October 19, 2020.

 Phase V (FSP V)

 The fifth phase of field sampling to investigate data gaps is complete.FSP V consists of field investigations of two portions of the southern end of the RFS at Western Stege Marsh and will be a multi-year effort.
 Implementation of the FSP V Work Plan began in January 2017 with the collection of sediment and porewater in the Old Marsh not previously subject to remediation.
 A final report on the results of the sampling was completed in October 2018.
 Investigation of the Western Transition Area and Bulb was completed in November 2019, outside of the the Ridgway's rail nesting season.
 An implementation report is expected in early 2020.